 Dream work is led by Dr. Carmen Ada Gonzalez.
 She received an Ed.D. from Harvard University, graduated as a Jungian Analyst from the Jung Institute - Boston, and has a private practice in Berkeley, California.

-There are many upcoming opportunities to work with dreams and other kinds of unconscious material, to work with contemporary issues, and to learn about the process of dream work.
+There is a sliding scale for new clinicians, trainees and others, depending on life circumstances.
+We offer many more opportunities to work with dreams and other kinds of unconscious material, to work with contemporary issues, and to learn about the process of dream work.
 We are also offering opportunities to do dream work around social issues such as violence, psychological trauma, and organizational behavior.

 Join our mailing list to receive notifications about these seminars and educational opportunities.

 In 1995, I was a graduate student struggling with my courses, when I had a dream.
 In this dream, a spirit sat on my chest as I was lying in bed.
 I somehow managed to sit up and ask, "How long are you going to be here?"
 He said, "Until the black man comes."
 That dream started my journey to explore and understand my family history and unresolved issues in my personal life.

 While Harvard gave me an intellectual perspective on life, I started attending classes at the Jung Institute - Boston to understand my inner life, with a goal of learning to do my external work in an integrated and holistic way... with soul.
 Now I have more than 20 years of experience working with cross-cultural dilemmas and psychological trauma.
 I help men and women to become more whole, regardless of the circumstances they come from--whether from broken homes or isolated inner places."